GSA/digitalgov.gov/content/about/lost-and-found-mapping-page.md

     </td>

     <td style="width: 50%;text-align: left;vertical-align: top">
-      <a title="How to Create Open, Structured Content" href="https://www.digitalgov.gov/2013/07/29/how-to-create-open-structured-content/">How to Create Open, Structured Content</a>
+      <a title="How to Create Open, Structured Content" href="{{ site.baseurl }}/2013/07/29/how-to-create-open-structured-content/">How to Create Open, Structured Content</a>
     </td>
   </tr>